Progressive Snapshot Discount Review

-Progressive’s Snapshot is the latest program to be unleashed from the insurance juggernaut’s formidable discount arsenal.
+Progressive Snapshot is the latest program to be unleashed from the insurance juggernaut’s formidable discount arsenal.
 Of course, this is much more than a typical discount, it’s a physical device you install in your car that may lead to discounts.

 So let’s get to the nuts-and-bolts of how this new product may save you money on your auto insurance (or not).

 According to Progressive.com, Snapshot, formerly known as the Pay As You Drive® (PAYD) program, is a type of usage-based insurance.

 Once enrolled, you can earn a personalized car insurance discount, known as your “Snapshot Discount,” by driving less, in safer ways, and during safer times of the day.

-You can supposedly save up to 30 percent via the program, making it their “biggest discount ever!”
+You can supposedly save up to 30 percent on your insurance premiums via the program, making it their “biggest discount ever!”

 How Does Snapshot Work?

 Progressive is able to track your driving habits by having you install a small device called a dongle (pictured at left) in your vehicle that ties into your car’s diagnostic port (“computer”).

 The device works with vehicle model years 1996 and newer.
 If your vehicle does not have a diagnostic port, you’re out of luck.
 If it does, plug it in and look for a blinking light.
 That means it’s working.